 Delegate and Alternate Delegate to the Grand Council

 Section 1.
-Election of the Province GCC Delegate and Alternate Province GCC Delegate to the Grand Council Convention shall occur at the Winter Province Assembly immediately prior to the Grand Council Convention.
-If either the Delegate or Alternate Delegate is unable to attend, the Satrap shall appoint a Member of the Province to serve as Delegate.
+Election of the Province GCC Delegate and Alternate Province GCC Delegate to the Grand Council Convention shall occur at the Winter Province Assembly immediately following the Grand Council Convention.

 Section 2.
-The Province Delegate shall submit a written report of the Grand Council to the Province Secretary-Treasurer at least one month prior to the next Province Assembly.
+The Province Delegate shall submit a written or electronic report of the Grand Council to the Province Secretary at least one month prior to the next Province Assembly.

 Section 3.
-The Province Delegate and Alternate Delegate shall be reimbursed the Grand Council Convention early registration fee, and reimbursement shall occur following the completion of the assigned meeting.
-Should the Executive Committee determine there are not sufficient funds for the stated reimbursement, they shall inform the Province prior to the start of the Province Assembly immediately preceding the Grand Council Convention.
+The Province GCC Delegate and Alternate Province GCC Delegate shall be reimbursed the Grand Council Convention early registration fee, and reimbursement shall occur following the completion of the assigned meeting.
+Should the Executive Committee determine there are insufficient funds for the stated reimbursement, they shall inform the Province prior to the start of the Province Assembly immediately preceding the Grand Council Convention.

 Order of Business for Province Assemblies

 Section 1.
-The order of business for Province Assemblies shall be: Call to Order; Opening Ritual; Roll Call and Seating of Delegates; Welcoming of Visiting Brothers; Minutes of Previous Assemblies; Reading of Communications; Officer and Committee reports; Chapter Reports; Special Speakers; Old Business; Report of Chapter Counselors Session; New Business; Election and Installation of Officers; Closing Ritual; and Adjournment.
+The order of business for Province Assemblies shall be: Call to Order; Opening Ritual; Roll Call and Seating of Delegates; Welcoming of Visiting Brothers; Minutes of Previous Assemblies; Reading of Communications; Officer and Committee reports; Chapter Reports; Special Speakers; Old Business; Report of Grand Council Deputies Session; New Business; Election and Installation of Officers; Closing Ritual; and Adjournment..